adityasharan01/react-book/4-routing/programmatic-navigation.md

 # Programmatic navigation

-Follow me on [Twitter](https://twitter.com/chris_noring), happy to take your suggestions on topics or improvements /Chris

 Usually we navigate using the `Link` component but sometimes we need to navigate based on an action.
 Then we are talking about programmatic navigation.
 There are essentially two ways of making that happen:

 - history.push('url')